efDidymos/ProcessingLogs/README.md

 ```
 ![alt tag](https://raw.githubusercontent.com/efDidymos/ProcessingLogs/master/Diagram-ProcessingLogs.png)

-#Ubuntu 14.04 LTS instructions
+#Ubuntu instructions
 I decided to use the latest **C++14** standard.
-Therefore the compiler needs to be newer than Ubuntu's default g++-4.8, which can handle the standard and contains appropriate STL library without linkage issues.
+Therefore the compiler needs to be newer than Ubuntu's 14.04 LTS default g++-4.8, which can handle the standard and contains appropriate STL library without linkage issues.
+In Ubuntu 16.04 LTS is this problem solved because its default compiler is in version 5.4.

-##Updating toolchain
+##Updating toolchain in Ubuntu 14.04 LTS
-Firstly we need to prepare our toolchain.
 Add external repository with:
 ```
 sudo add-apt-repository pp:ubuntu-toolchain-r/test